the 2023 SERIES

 A special program will be made available for Homeschoolers or independent study to document program completion as a drama and/or film appreciation elective.

 The discussion guides are drawn from Dr. Onalee McGraw, founder of the Educational Guidance Institute (EGI) and a former educator.
 She has been featured on Turner Classic Movies, and her Classic Film study guides have been used successfully with audiences of young people around the nation from widely diverse demographic backgrounds and cultural experiences.
 If you would like more information on bringing a group or class and utilize the guided curriculum please contact Jon Mosier for more information: Classicstudy@coronadofilm.com .

 ABOUT JON MOSIER Director of the Classic Student Program.

 Jon is a long-time devotee of Classic Hollywood films.
-He designed the Student Classic Film Program as his fellowship Capstone Project.
-Developed in collaboration with Dr. Onalee McGraw at the Educational Guidance Institute.
-“The Student Classic Film Program has been purposefully devised to engage the hearts and minds of young people, enrich their cultural lives and strengthen their awareness of the importance of community, “ says Mosier.
+He developed the Student Classic Film Program as a fellowship Capstone Project in collaboration with Dr. Onalee McGraw at the Educational Guidance Institute.
+As Jon puts it, “The Student Classic Film Program is purposefully designed to engage the hearts and minds of young people, enrich their cultural literacy and strengthen their understanding of film as art, “